padelio/field-service/README.md

 <h3>Description</h3>

-<p>This repository will be used to manage field services for padel field booking app in the microservices system.</p>
+<p>This repository will be used to manage field services for padelio booking app in the microservices system.</p>

 <h3>Directory Structure</h3>